JMU Information Technology BS Transfer Guide

 -

-There is no limit to the number of credits you can transfer to JMU, but at least 50% of the credits required for graduation in your major must be taken at a 4-year college or university, and at least 25% must be taken at JMU.
+There is no limit to the number of credits you can transfer to JMU, but 50% of the credits required for graduation in your major must be taken at a 4-year college or university, and 25% must be taken at JMU.
 (Most JMU majors require 120 credits, so 60 must come from a 4-year and 30 must be taken at JMU.)

 -